 Quantifying the hierarchy of structural and mechanical length scales in granular systems

-Based on x-ray tomography and x-ray diffraction measurements of stress and strain in granular systems, this fundamental study of the transition from heterogeneous to homogenous scale reveals scales hierarchy in geometry, stress and energy dissipation
+Based on X-ray tomography and X-ray diffraction measurements, this fundamental study investigates the transition from heterogeneous to homogenous scale revealing scale hierarchy in geometry, stress and energy dissipation

 Read More